adityaghku/HardyParadox/README.md

 # HardyParadox
-This Repository contains the code I used in my research position to compute the min entropy of the d-qudit system under the conditions of Hardy's Paradox.
+This Repository contains the code I used in my research position to compute the min entropy of the d-qudit system under the conditions of Hardy's Paradox as part of a research assistant position at HKU.

-Note: This research is ongoing, and the ipynb file will be updated periodically.
+Note: The research was transferred on to my colleague due to time constraints.